IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The document shall be structured according to the rules set forth in [RFC8414, Section 2], with these additional constraints:

 * *issuer (required)*: The Authorization Server's issuer identifier, which is a URL that uses the "https" scheme and has no query or fragment components.
-The URL must use the "https" scheme.
+The URL shall use the "https" scheme.
 The URL shall contain the domain name of the URL at which the metadata document can be retrieved.
 The URL shall contain any path elements referring to a tenant.
 Other path elements, such as those referring to the document location (e.g., ".well-known" or "openid-configuration") should  be omitted, e.g., a valid issuer associated with a metadata document retrievable at `https://example.com/.well-known/oauth-authorization-server/tenant1` would be `https://example.com/tenant1`.
-* *authorization_endpoint (required)*: Authorization Server Authorization endpoint as used for the "authorization code" flow.
+* *authorization_endpoint (required)*: Authorization Server's Authorization endpoint as used for the "authorization code" flow.
-* *token_endpoint (required)*: Authorization Server Authorization token endpoint location.
+* *token_endpoint (required)*: Authorization Server's Authorization token endpoint location.
 * jwks_uri (conditional).
 URL of the Authorization Server's JWK Set [RFC7517, Section 5] document.
 An Authorization Server that supports the JWT Token or SAML Token Options shall provide this claim to communicate the public keys that can be used to verify JWT token or SAML token signatures.
 * *scopes_supported (optional)*: The list of scopes supported by the Authorization Server.
 Note this transaction does not define the scopes.
 Authorization Servers may opt to publish a subset of the scopes usable.
 * *response_types_supported (required)*: As the implicit grant flow is not supported in OAuth2.1, the response types should not include the value "token".
 Authorization Servers shall include the response type "code".
 Authorization Servers supporting [OpenId Connect] or other standards may include other token types, such as "id_token".